 While most online brokerages charge $9.99 per trade, Wealthsimple Trade doesn’t charge anything to buy and sell stocks or ETFs.
 It doesn’t charge account fees or have any account minimums to get started.

 To get the costs down to the bare minimum (zero) the platform strips out all of the expensive bells and whistles.
 You won’t find cutting edge research or real-time quotes (there’s a 15-minute lag).
-Wealthsimple Trade is also only available as a mobile app – either on your smart-phone or tablet.
+Wealthsimple Trade also started out as a mobile app – on your smart-phone or tablet – with no desktop platform access.
+That, thankfully, has changed and Wealthsimple Trade now offers desktop access (January 2021):

 But for self-directed investors who want to build a simple low-cost portfolio of index ETFs, and who want to contribute frequently without getting dinged each time they buy or sell, Wealthsimple Trade is the perfect platform.